-B vitamins: Vitamin B12 deficiency is common in women with hypothyroidism (13).
+B vitamins: Vitamin B12 deficiency is common in women with hypothyroidism (Journal of Pakistan Medical Association).
 It is best to get the full range of B vitamins to prevent B vitamin imbalances by taking a vitamin B complex.
 A good quality fertility-specific, whole foods-based multi will provide the RDA for B complex.

 Food sources: Organic meat & poultry, fish, brewerʼs yeast, dairy, eggs, nuts (buy in shell, refrigerated), sunflower seeds, sesame seeds, whole grains, asparagus, spinach, sweet potatoes, avocados, bananas, dried apricots, dates, figs, lentils, beans, peas.

 - Overeating – May contribute to autoimmune thyroid disorders

 - Wheat gluten – Research suggests that Celiac Disease, an autoimmune disorder related to wheat gluten in the diet, has the potential to trigger autoimmune thyroid reactions.
 Gluten is inflammatory due to the difficulty in digesting it.

 - Other inflammatory foods – Processed or damaged fats, alcohol, sugar, processed flour.

 - Excess salt – Another potential contributing factor to autoimmune reactions